esatkorkmaz/esatkorkmaz.github.io/_posts/2026-05-17-gdf-input-management.md

 }
 ```

-Here's our input action, input map and input manager classes.
+Lastly, this is our input manager.
 Before getting into destroying the cube section, I want to say that I changed the scene interface, now it's an abstract class and manages the ingame entities in a list.
 This was a must since previously I managed the game object's code directly from the scene and this caused problems when I tried to destroy it. (related to the previous part's invalid component reference stuff) This is also going to be useful in our next part.

 ```cs
 using System;